Legality of euthanasia: Argentina

-On 9 May 2012, the Argentine Senate turned into law a project that enables to reject treatments that artificially prolong the life of patients with terminal or irreversible symptoms.
-The consent may be given by the patient or, if not in a position to do so, their relatives or legal representatives.
-It was promulgated on 24 May 2012 as "Law 26,742".
+In May 2012, the Argentine Senate (Senado Argentino), through Law 26,742, legalised a project that enables patients to reject treatments that artificially prolong the life of patients with terminal or irreversible symptoms.
+The consent may be given by the patient, or, if they are not in a position to do so, their relatives or legal representatives.
+Basically, Argentina supports passive euthanasia, but not active euthanasia.